Types of Transfer Agreements

 In addition, some schools have generous transfer policies which exempt transfer students from part or most of the core / general education / liberal arts requirements.
 See transfer policies for Cabrini College, Cedar Crest College and DeSales University.

 Transfer Intent Agreements (sometimes called Dual Admission Agreements) assure admission (either to the school or only to specific programs) when certain requirements are met.
 Bucks has Intent Agreements with the following schools.

-Albright College, Arcadia University, Delaware Valley College, Gwynedd-Mercy College, Holy Family University, Immaculata University, LaSalle University, Peirce College, Penn State Abington, Saint Joseph's University College of Professional and Liberal Studies, and Temple University.
+Albright College, Arcadia University, Bloomsburg University, Cabrini College, Chestnut Hill College, Delaware Valley College, Gwynedd-Mercy College, Holy Family University, Immaculata University, LaSalle University, Peirce College, Penn State Abington, Penn College of Art and Design, Rider Universirty, Rosemont College, Saint Joseph's University, and Temple University.

 Program-to-Program agreements outline exactly what courses a student should take as part of an associate degree in order to transfer at the junior level in a specific major.

 Course Equivalency lists are types of agreement which list how individual Bucks courses will transfer.